Santa Monica Mountains

-The Santa Monica Mountains is a coastal mountain range in Southern California, next to the Pacific Ocean.
+The Santa Monica Mountains are a coastal mountain range in Southern California, next to the Pacific Ocean.
 It is part of the Transverse Ranges.
+The Santa Monica Mountains National Recreation Area encompasses this mountain range.
 Because of its proximity to densely populated regions, it is one of the most visited natural areas in California.
-The Santa Monica Mountains National Recreation Area encompasses this mountain range.

 Geography

 The range extends approximately 40 mi east-west from the Hollywood Hills in Los Angeles to Point Mugu in Ventura County.
 The western mountains, separating the Conejo Valley from Malibu, suddenly end at Mugu Peak as the rugged, nearly impassible shoreline gives way to tidal lagoons and coastal sand dunes of the alluvial Oxnard Plain.
 The mountain range contributed to the isolation of this vast coastal plain before regular transportation routes reached western Ventura County.
 The eastern mountains form a barrier between the San Fernando Valley and the Los Angeles Basin, separating "the Valley" on the north and west-central Los Angeles on the south.
 The Santa Monica Mountains are parallel to the Santa Susana Mountains, which are located directly north of the mountains across the San Fernando Valley.

 The range is of moderate height, with no particularly craggy or prominent peaks outside the Sandstone Peak and Boney Mountains area.
 While often rugged and wild, the range hosts a substantial amount of human activity and development.
 Houses, roads, businesses, and recreational centers are dotted throughout the Santa Monica Mountains.

 A number of creeks in the Santa Monica Mountains are part of the Los Angeles River watershed.
 Beginning at the western end of the San Fernando Valley, the river runs to the north of the mountains.
 After passing between the range and the Verdugo Mountains it flows south around Elysian Park, defining the easternmost extent of the mountains.